netinvent/npbackup/README.md

 You can adjust the parameters directly in the file, or via a config GUI by launching `npbackup --config-file=npbackup.conf --config-gui`

 Once configured, you can launch manual backups via `npbackup --backup`.
 Those can be scheduled.
-Windows schedule is created automatically by the installer program.
+Windows schedule can be created from the configuration page.
 On Linux, you'll have to create a cronjob or a systemd timer.

 Since NPBackup is configured to only proceed with backups when no recent backups are detected, you should consider scheduling npbackup executions quite often.
 The default schedule should be somewhere around 15 minutes.